 Medicare Advantage Plans are another way to get your Medicare Part A and Part B coverage.
 Medicare Advantage Plans, sometimes called “Part C” or “MA Plans,” are offered by Medicare-approved private companies that must follow rules set by Medicare.
 Most Medicare Advantage Plans include drug coverage (Part D).
-In many cases, you’ll need to use health care providers who participate in the plan’s network and service area for the lowest costs.
-These plans set a limit on what you’ll have to pay out-of-pocket each year for covered services, to help protect you from unexpected costs.
-Some plans offer out-of-network coverage, but sometimes at a higher cost.
+In most cases, you’ll need to use health care providers who participate in the plan’s network.
+These plans set a limit on what you’ll have to pay out-of-pocket each year for covered services.
+Some plans offer non-emergency coverage out of network, but typically at a higher cost.
 Remember, you must use the card from your Medicare Advantage Plan to get your Medicare-covered services.
 Keep your red, white, and blue Medicare card in a safe place because you’ll need it if you ever switch back to Original Medicare.
 Below are the most common types of Medicare Advantage Plans.

 - Health Maintenance Organization (HMO) Plans

 - Private Fee-for-Service (PFFS) Plans

 - Special Needs Plans (SNPs)